 Dr. Barbara Sturm focuses on your molecules.
 This serum helps diminish your existing wrinkles and prevent future ones and she uses long- and short-chain hyaluronic molecules to achieve these results.

 Sometimes it’s hard to comprehend how many environmental toxins our skin has to deal with on a regular basis.
 From pollution, cigarette smoke remnants that are left in the air, to car exhaust fumes, our cells are definitely working overtime.
 The African Botanics’ ‘Nutritive Molecule Serum is crafted to protect your skin from these daily onslaughts.
-The formula uses yummy ingredients like Sea Kelp, and Hibiscus, and more traditional African ingredients like Baobab, Damask Rose, and Immortelle Flower.
+For example, their formula uses yummy ingredients like Sea Kelp, and Hibiscus.
+Additionally, they also use more traditional African ingredients like Baobab, Damask Rose, and Immortelle Flower.

 Votary’s serums are hand-blended and tested by Arabella Preston in the U.K. This serum combines toning and hydration.
-Toner’s help cleanses the skin and reduces the size of your pores, but sometimes they can be drying.
+Toner’s help cleanses the skin and reduces the size of your pores.
+However, sometimes they can be drying.
 Which is why the combo of minimizing while hydrating sounds so great.

 Hidden in the Bregenz Forest Mountains in Austria is Suzann Kaufmann’s skincare and cosmetics studio.
 Her line is based on holistic medicine and uses natural ingredients like the Brown Algae extract and Moth Bean extract that are found in her ‘Intensive Power Serum Line A. The serum acts as an antioxidant for the skin, protecting and replenishing your cells.

 This serum does three things for your skin.
-It helps fight inflammation, stimulates collagen production and improves your skin elasticity (which we lose as we age).
+First, It helps fight inflammation.
+Second, it stimulates collagen production.
+After that, it improves your skin elasticity (which we lose as we age).
 The science behind Kat Burki is cold processing technology.
 It brings nutritional science into skincare and delivers the instant and effective impact on the skin needs without fillers that normal skincare products have, like water, alcohol or worse parabens, sulfates, and petroleum.